 Another small change that doesn’t appear to be for all tablets, but some, can also be seen in the image above.
-The tablet UI was slightly tweaked in Android 6.0.1 Marshmallow to move the back, home, and recent apps buttons to the sides, making them easier to tap with thumbs while holding a tablet.
+The tablet UI was slightly tweaked in Android 6.0.1 Marshmallow to move the back, home, and recent apps buttons to the sides.
+Basically easier to use.
 Rather than in the middle where it’s hard to reach.
-This is on the new Pixel C tablet made by Google, but wasn’t added to the Nexus 7 or Nexus 9.
+This is on the Pixel C tablet made by Google, but wasn’t added to the Nexus 7 or Nexus 9.
 Maybe this is only for the Pixel C, or for bigger 10-inch tablets only.
 We’re not sure, but will be keeping an eye on this change for the future.

 Failed MMS (Picture Message) Bug